-1. Introduction 2
+1. Introduction

 2. Exponential Lévy models and PIDEs 4

 2.1.
 Lévy processes 4

 2.2.
 Exponential Lévy models 4

 2.3.
 PIDEs for option prices 5

-3. Deep neural networks (DNNs) 5
+3. Deep neural networks (DNNs) 6

 4. DNN approximations for univariate Lévy models 7

 4.1.
 DNN expression rates: probabilistic argument 8

 4.2.
 DNN expression of European calls 11

 4.3.
 ReLU DNN exponential expressivity 12

+4.4.
+Summary and Discussion 16

-5. DNN approximation rates for multivariate Lévy models 15
+5. DNN approximation rates for multivariate Lévy models 16

 5.1.
-DNN expression rate bounds via probabilistic argument 15
+DNN expression rate bounds via probabilistic argument 17

 5.2.
-Discussion of related results 20
+Discussion of related results 22

 5.3.
-Exponential ReLU DNN expression rates via PIDE 21
+Exponential ReLU DNN expression rates via PIDE 23

 5.4.
-Remarks on the Curse of Dimensionality 24
+Breaking the Curse of Dimensionality 25

-6. Conclusion and Generalizations 29
+6. Conclusion and Generalizations 32

-References 30
+References 33

-1. Introduction
+1. INTRODUCTION

 Recent years have seen a dynamic development in applications of deep neural networks (DNNs for short) in expressing high-dimensional input-output relations.
 This development was driven mainly by the need for quantitative modelling of input-output relationships subject to large sets of observation data.
 Rather naturally, therefore, DNNs have found a large number of applications in computational finance and in financial engineering.
-We refer to the survey [RW20] and to the references there.
+We refer to the survey [RW19] and to the references there.
 Without going into details, we only state that the majority of activity addresses techniques to employ DNNs in demanding tasks in computational finance.
 The often striking efficient computational performance of DNN based algorithms raises naturally the question for theoretical, in particular mathematical, underpinning of successful algorithms.
-Recent years have seen progress, in particular in the context of option pricing for Black-Scholes type models, for DNN based numerical approximation of diffusion models on possibly large baskets (see, e.g. [BGJ18, EGJS18 and [IRZ19, RZ19] for game-type options).
+Recent years have seen progress, in particular in the context of option pricing for Black-Scholes type models, for DNN based numerical approximation of diffusion models on possibly large baskets (see, e.g. [BGJ20b, EGJS18] and [IRZ19, RZ20] for game-type options).
 These references prove that DNN based approximations of option prices on possibly large baskets of risky assets can overcome the so-called curse of dimensionality in the context of affine diffusion models for the dynamics of the (log-)prices of the underlying risky assets.
 These results could be viewed also as particular instances of DNN expression rates of certain PDEs on high-dimensional state spaces, and indeed corresponding DNN expressive power results have been shown for their solution sets in [GHJvW18], [GGJ+19] and the references there.